zradlicz/Generative-OpenCV/README.md

 # Generative-OpenCV
 My first experiments with generative art and creative coding.
 Every project is done using OpenCV as a drawing canvas, intended to improve my image processing skills.
 Code should be easy to use in your own IDE.

-Packages used:
+Packages used:/
-cv2
+cv2/
-perlin-noise
+perlin-noise/
-numpy
+numpy/